Meet Plant-Ag, the $9 billion startup that will let you trace your food from field-to-plate

 The Dutch mastered indoor farming long ago, back in the 1970s, transforming their Maryland-sized country just 1,000 miles from the Arctic Circle into Europe’s top vegetable exporter.
 Their pioneering practices have been adopted by not just cannabis growers, but also ordinary U.S. produce suppliers that value predictability.

-Most years since 2012, vertical farming’s compound annual growth rate has been upwards of 20%.
+Most years since 2012, greenhouse farming’s compound annual growth rate has been upwards of 20%.
 In 2018, Wendy’s switched to greenhouse-grown tomatoes in the United States, and in Canada its lettuce is now, too.
 Walmart now sells BrightFarms, and Whole Foods offers Gotham Greens.
 “The demand is there,” says Giscombe.
 “And when you add our numbers in, it’s going to exponentially change that.”

 To do that, Plant-Ag brought in VB Greenhouses Projects, a top Dutch builder, to build its controlled-environment agriculture sites.
 VB’s roster of clients runs from ag giant Syngenta to regional growers in Siberia, and the technology that heats FC Barcelona’s soccer field is even VB’s.
 But CEO Edward Verbakel says that no client has been driven by data and traceability like Plant-Ag.
 “Food needs to be traceable,” he tells me.
 “We have not always seen that driver in our industry.
 The focus is on quality and predictability, but not traceability.”

 I was shown a rendering of Site 001 in Florida.
-It’s a tremendously large glass and metal structure that looks like a combination factory-science laboratory, with plants protruding from trays stacked several tiers high, conveyor belts, and automated arms.
+It’s a tremendously large glass and metal structure that looks like a combination factory and science laboratory, with plants protruding from trays, conveyor belts, and automated arms.
 Insects and other external predators are kept out using an overpressure system.
 It uses hydroponics, therefore is dirtless, and Verbakel mentions that their closed-loop system will use 15 times less water than conventional farming.
 Both Plant-Ag and VB boasted about the site’s low carbon footprint, which consumers are also able to track.

 The goal, understandably, is to eventually automate everything.
 Verbakel says they’re already there with lettuce: “No hand touches it.
 The seeding happens with an automated machine.
 And the cutting of the leaves at the end is also automated.”